 Prohibition, which banned the sale of alcohol throughout the United States from 1920 until 1933, shaped the country irrevocably – but it was arguably the city of Chicago, with its mobster network and deeply ingrained drinking culture, which was hit the hardest.
 Since then, The Windy City has truly risen from the proverbial ashes, not least in terms of its vibrant landscape of cocktail lounges and jazz bars, speakeasies and pubs, sports bars and hotel rooftops.
 But to really appreciate the Second City’s journey from bathtub gin and bootleg booze to the glittering present, you’ll need to hit up the best cocktail bars in Chicago.

-Located in River North, award-winning drinks from a veteran of Violet Hour, Mike Ryan, have made this a go-to destination.
-The drinks list features a mix of spicy, sweet and traditional cocktails with a twist, and the large 40-foot bar in the front is stocked with most liquors.
-Be sure to try the War of the Roses cocktail, made with Pimm’s and Chase elderflower.
+Award-winning drinks from a veteran of The Violet Hour, Mike Ryan, have made Sable Kitchen & Bar a go-to destination.
+Located in River North, the drinks list features a mix of spicy, sweet and traditional cocktails with a twist, while the 40-foot bar in front is stocked with most liquors.
+Be sure to try the War of the Roses cocktail, made with Pimm’s and Chase elderflower liqueur.